56 Rare Historical Photos Not Released Until Now

-There are for sure more well known guitar players - Hendrix, Clapton, Page - but Eddie Cochran’s raucous songwriting informed generations of country, rockabilly, and pop artists in ways that you can still hear when you listen to the radio.
+There are for sure more well known guitar players - Hendrix, Clapton, Plant - but Eddie Cochran’s raucous songwriting informed generations of country, rockabilly, and pop artists in ways that you can still hear when you listen to the radio.
 His down and dirty style of roots rock is audible in artists like The Cramps, Kurt Vile, and even San Fransisco’s Dead Kennedys.

 Unfortunately, Cochran’s life was cut short in 1960 while he was on a UK tour with fellow rocker Gene Vincent.
 While riding back to his hotel on the A4, the car transporting Cochran lost control near Chippenham and careened into a lamp post.
 Cochran was sent through the roof and after smashing into the concrete the star never regained consciousness.
 He passed away at St. Martin’s hospital later that day.